abdosharaf9/N-Queens-Project/README.md

     * mutate the childs according to the <b>Mutation Probability</b>.
     * add the childs to the new population.
     * repeat these steps until we reach the desired population size.

-### final_UI.py
-This file contains all the Turtle work to visualize the output.

 <br>